2021 FINANCE TRENDS 13th January 2021

 A NEW BRANCH ENVIRONMENT THAT REPRESENTS YOUR CUSTOMER

 A great example is Virgin Money branch in Manchester inspired by the concept of learn, work and play and tailored to serve the needs of local communities.
 Open to customers and non-customers, it provides facilities for entrepreneurs to co-work and create in the social media studio, fuelled by bottomless cups of free caffeine at the coffee bar.
 The stores are a platform for social engagement, a destination hosting a diverse range of networking events, seminars, panel discussions, even morning yoga and evening gigs – all curated to the needs and interests of the local market.
 Other similar concepts pushing the boundaries of the branch experience is ImaginCafé by Caixa Bank which follows the motto “enjoy.share.create”; coined as a multidisciplinary space placed in the heart of Barcelona and designed for millennials.
 It unifies technology, innovation and music and hosts expositions, concerts, workshops and has a cafeteria, co-working spaces and game room.
-More recently ING Bank has launched in its Amstelveen location, a new-concept branch featuring a series of homely spaces and rooms designed to set customers at ease and facilitate conversations.
+Digital-focused bank ING, has maintained only a few branches, but has aimed to elevate these spaces.
+Its Amstelveen location, hosts their latest concept featuring a series of homely spaces and rooms designed to set customers at ease and facilitate conversations.
 The space has a cafe, child play area and several cosy meeting pods all in a colourful setting, together it aims to echo aspects of a hospitality experience and atmosphere.

 While banking seems to be changing, so does the purpose of banks.
 Societies around the world now expect banks to help address and support income inequality, racial and gender inequity, and climate change.
 According to EY, 44% will chose not to bank with a brand they feel is focussed on profits during the pandemic and 56% will chose a bank based on its role in supporting community and society and on transparency (EY Future Consumer Index, 2020).